 - Actively encourage sick employees to stay home.

-- Separate sick employees by sending home sick employees.
+- Send home sick employees.

 - Perform routine cleaning.